mhdemo/work_sample_3/README.md

 Digging a little deeper into the `lap_times` and `races` tables reveal that the laptime data is only available for races after March, 3rd 1996.
-There are some other tables that are missing data before a certain date.
-Even so there is still enough complete data to gain some interesting insights.
+Using the same methodology to inspect the `pit_stops` table shows that it only has data back to 2011.
+There is still enough complete data from the other tables to conduct some insightful exploratory analysis but the lack of complete lap specific data could prove limiting when trying to build a model.
+I will have to keep the limitations of these two tables in mind.

 ``` r
 lap_times %>%